Hello, we are a media planning and buying agency based in Cardiff.

 - Anticipating and providing reasonable adjustments as required

-- Supporting any existing employee who acquires a disability or long term health condition, enabling them to stay in work
+- Supporting any existing employee who acquires a disability or long-term health condition, enabling them to stay at work

 - At least one activity that will make a difference for disabled people